 • Russia is losing its exclusive position in the field of misinformation.
 With the advent of the multipolar world, other state actors emerged;

 • Strong financial interests of non-state players came into play.
 This situation makes it extremely difficult to identify the origin of disinformation campaigns and, above all, to defend against them.
 We cannot say with certainty that all COVID hoaxes are of Russian origin.
-There is growing evidence that the third level of dissemination is also used by other actors;
+There is growing evidence that the third level of dissemination is also used by other extremely wealthy private actors;

 The Computational Propaganda Project at the University of Oxford in July 2020 shows that the vast majority of the spread of misinformation during the pandemic probably benefited China or Russia (in addition, 42% of such acts took place in Chinese and 56% in Russian).

 In the case of the COVID hoaxes, the reaction of Western governments was relatively forceful and rapid, especially compared to the previous long period of inactivity or incompetence.
 They have managed to isolate some of the most dangerous misinformation, unmask their carriers, or mark it as untrusted content.
 The threat of a sharp rise in the number of deaths has suddenly helped bring about a change that has seemed impossible for years — not least because of the opposition of social network managers and stakeholders.
 Unfortunately, our adversaries learned took their lessons from our reaction and are going to be better prepared for the next infodemic wave.

-During the Cold War, when the production of disinformation content essentially relied on the classical structure of media work ( communication technologies allowed disinformation content only a one-way communication flow) it was necessary to pay attention to the quality of the content.
+During the Cold War, when the production of disinformation content essentially relied on the classical structure of media work ( communication technologies allowed disinformation content only a one-way communication flow) it was necessary to pay extreme attention to the quality of the content.
 Qualitative disinformation was forced to respect the requirements of the framework of which it was a part.
 Its basic points of support remained the journalistic “who, what, when, where, why”.

 With the advent of the new era and Big Data, the quality of disinformation efforts is determined by the basic quality criteria of data operations in general: “Volume, velocity, variety, veracity” (in terms of data consistency and accuracy).
 Their combination then creates a final quality, a new one, and that is virality.

 The implementation of operations then and now differs mainly in priorities.
-In the past, due to secrecy, it was necessary to keep organizational work within the structure of the state and secret services, while today there is a clear preference for quantity over quality, so that production takes place in many centers at once.
+In the past, due to secrecy, it was necessary to keep organizational work within the structure of the state and secret services, while today there is a clear preference for quantity over quality, so that cheap production takes place in many centers at once.
 The most destructive element of current operations compared to those of the Cold War is, of course, the easy availability of a third-level amplification “machine” using information technology and social networks.
 In particular, social networks have long operated on a first-come, first-served basis, without anyone realizing the risks involved in using this tool for the third level of the disinformation ecosystem.